On f(R) theories equivalent to general relativity for a specific form of the Ricci scalar: The form of theories equivalent to general relativity for a specific Ricci scalar

-We have proved the conditions on the $f(R)$ function so that every GR solution involving a constant Ricci scalar still to be solution of field's equations generated by this function.
-With the help of these conditions we are able to have more informations about the form of such functions, in other words starting from any GR solution, it's possible to get an infinity of $f(R)$ theories, were this solution remains solution of field's equations, generated by the $f(R)$ function, when $R=k$, as we will see.
+Since the required conditions making all GR solution leading to a spacetime with constant Ricci scalar a solution of an $f(R)$ theory are known; we are able thanks to these conditions to have more informations about the form of such functions; in other words, starting from any GR solution it's possible to get an infinity of $f(R)$ theories for which this solution is also an $ f(R)$ solution.